 Not in any order here is the list of what to do in Adelaide

+- Exploring Adelaide

-- Exploring Adelaide the best way
+- Exploring Adelaide

 Stroll around the Rundle Mall

-No matter where you stay in Adelaide, once you get to the Rundle Mall, you are right in the heart of the city and then all you have to do is pick a destination and go or stroll around for a bit!
+No matter where you stay in Adelaide, once you get to the Rundle Mall, you are right in the heart of the city, and then all you have to do is pick a destination and go or stroll around for a bit!
 The mall has around 1000 shops where you can shop & eat!

-Well kept, tidy and very clean, open-air performers- buskers, and card tricks add much enjoyment to the mall vibe.
+Well-kept, tidy, and very clean, open-air performers- buskers and card tricks add much enjoyment to the mall vibe.
 Also, the streets around the mall are large and no cars can come through.
 So, you can enjoy one of the many restaurants that let people eat outside.

 Explore Adelaide Central Market